-Furthermore, on the basis of Section 36a of the Electricity Market Act, the power plant operator is obliged to notify the Energy Market Authority of a planned maintenance outage of its power plant practising separate electricity generation, with an output of 100 mega-voltamperes, which would take place between the 1st of December and the 28th of February.
-The notification shall be made at least six months before the planned starting date of the maintenance outage.
-The Energy Market Authority may order that the date of a maintenance outage of a power plant be rescheduled outside the period of the 1st of December and the 28th of February.
+Furthermore, on the basis of Section 36a of the Electricity Market Act, the power plant operator is obliged to notify the Energy Market Authority of a planned maintenance outage of its power plant practising separate electricity generation, with an output of 100 mega-volt-amperes, which would take place between the 1st of December and the 28th of February.
+The notification shall be made at least six months before the planned starting date of the maintenance outage of a power plant be rescheduled outside the period of the 1st of December and the 28th of February.